Karlovy Vary IFF

 - All films must be at least 60 minutes long to qualify for submission.
 The festival does not accept submissions of short and medium-length films (up to 60 minutes).
 In addition, any film that is solely promotional, educational, or scientific in nature is not eligible for selection by the festival.

-Eva Zaoralová recognized by the Ministry of Culture
+In loving memory of Eva Zaoralová recognized by the Ministry of Culture in 2021

 This prestigious award was awarded to Eva Zaoralová for her many years as the artistic head of the Karlovy Vary International Film Festival and for her lifelong promotion of Czech films and filmmakers abroad.
 In view of the situation relating to the coronavirus pandemic, the awards ceremony could not be held, and the award was presented individually.
 Since health reasons prevented Eva Zaoralová from accepting the award in person, it was received in her name by the festival’s artistic director Karel Och.